jpbarto/aws_automation_workshop/lab1_report_script/README.md

 $ terraform plan
 $ terraform apply
 ```
-1. Generate a report of roles that do not have the managed policy associated with it.
+2. Generate a report of roles that do not have the managed policy associated with it.
 This will list all roles.

 ```Bash
 $ python report_entities.py
 ```

-1. Now, via the AWS console, associate the IAM policy with one or more roles and re-run the report.
+3. Now, via the AWS console, associate the IAM policy with one or more roles and re-run the report.
 The list should now reflect your changes.

+---
+> Make a note of the ARN of the policy you created during this lab.
+You will need to enter this string into the Lambda functions used in the remaining labs.